-Once possession is obtained and the donor information confirmed, marketable securities are sold as soon as practical by the Department of Gift Administration.
+Once possession is obtained and the donor information confirmed, marketable securities are sold as soon as practical by the Department of Donated Assets & Risk Management.
 Marketable securities may not be held without notification to the Foundation Gift Acceptance Committee and approval from the Foundation Investment Committee.

 Shares of marketable securities subject to restrictions require approval by the Foundation Investment Committee to accept.
 Efforts should be made to have the restrictions removed prior to acceptance of the gift.